-Movements in the provision for possible losses are disclosed in Note 6.2 hereof.
+Movements in the provision for expected credit losses are disclosed in Notes 6.2 and 7.1 hereof.

-As at 1 January 2020, overdue receivables within the net carrying amount of financial assets at amortized cost were RUB 0 thousand.
+As at 1 January 2021, overdue receivables within the net carrying amount of financial assets at amortized cost were RUB 0 thousand (1 January 2020: RUB 0 thousand).